 Reinforcement learning works with data on an order of magnitude that would leave the smartest people on Earth in its dust.
 We’re talking about billions of alternative scenarios assessed before delivering recommendation about what a business should do.

 This is work our brains were never designed to do.
-It’s too complex, labor-intensive and time-consuming work for humans.
-This is why companies should deploy A.I. to do it.
+It’s too complex, labor-intensive, and time-consuming.
+This is why companies should deploy A.I.

 If businesses want to truly leverage A.I., the technology needs to be applied to tasks beyond human capability to drive efficiencies, productivity and, as important, ROI.